 Machine learning and analytics are the future of user research where user patterns will be observed and predicted.
 Companies can create unique approaches to pull various departments together to nourish qualitative data with quantitative data.

-With the use of new technology in the consumer digital world is focused on the concept of intelligent experience or interactions.
+With the use of new technology in the consumer digital world, the focus is on the concept of intelligent experiences or interactions.

 The word intelligence is a key to continuously improving the customer experience, it refers to the ability to learn from existing user interactions in order to optimize future experiences.

 Customer journey can be improved in terms of personalization, efficiency and simplicity.